 Hosting Overnight Guests Who Are Experiencing Bedbugs

 For guests who are asking for a place to stay while they are dealing with their own bedbug problems, you can be a little more open about your bedbug prevention methods:

 - Ask your visitor to change into clean clothes.

 - Launder all their clothing.

-- Wipe shoes with a damp cloth and hot water (not hotter than 120°F), or if possible place in a dryer.
+- Wipe shoes with a damp cloth and hot water (not hotter than 120 degrees Fahrenheit), or if possible, place them in a dryer.
 Some dryers have shoe racks designed for this purpose.

 - Use a mattress encasement on the guest bed(s).